EvansWinner/Piltdown/README.md

 *or, What is it? and what's it for?*

-Piltdown is a tiny, nay, even trivial Python library that generates Unicode strings of bar charts and some other data visualization thingies which are meant to be included in your Twitter posts.
+**Piltdown is a tiny, nay, even trivial Python library that generates Unicode strings of bar charts and some other data visualization thingies which are meant to be included in your Twitter posts.**

 See the Documentation section below for examples.

 What kind of charts, you ask?
 Also see the Documentation section for examples.

-But see all the caveats.
+But see all the --

+### Caveats

 I mean, they're pretty obvious.

-There is only so much you can do with nothing but text that is always left-justified, displayed in a very narrow column, and in a variable-width font-- even with Unicode.
+1. There is only so much you can do with nothing but text that is always left-justified, displayed in a very narrow column, and in a variable-width font--even with Unicode.
 If you think you can pull off a scatter plot with variable width Unicode in the space of a tweet, by all means, send me a PR.

+2. Screen readers.
+I don't know how many times I mention it below, but Unicode hacks are inherently unfriendly to the blind.
+Beware.

 I wrote this for the fun of it, on a lark.
 Don't get all testy with me.